jsettlem/oregon-trail-randomizer-rewrite/README.md

-This was originally created for the Twitch streamer [MonotoneTim](https://www.twitch.tv/MonotoneTim), who played Oregon Trail II a lot on his streams.
-The emotes that rotate around are his subscriber emotes, with the exception of Kappa, a global Twitch emote.
+This was originally created for the Twitch streamer [MonotoneTim](https://www.twitch.tv/MonotoneTim), who played Oregon Trail II a lot on her streams.
+The emotes that rotate around are her subscriber emotes, with the exception of Kappa, a global Twitch emote.

 > Did you make this?